Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- If errored:  domain.com/.well-known/acme-challenge/RANDOM_LETTERS...
 Domain could not be validated...
 403
 		- Solution: Refer above to the Cloudpanel vhost 500 error from file permission problems.

+---
 ### How to setup SFTP/FTP users
 - Makes life easier for web developers.
 - Skip FTP: It's strongly recommended you use SFTP instead.
 You can setup FTP capability then leave the port off or on as a backup.
 Refer to: [[Setup FTP and SFTP]]
 - SFTP:
 	- If not CloudPanel: [[Setup FTP and SFTP]]
 	- If CloudPanel: [[CloudPanel - Setup SFTP users]]
+- If you have html/php websites developed, go ahead and upload them on your FTP Client (eg. Filezilla)

 ---